 Vermont Fall Foliage Home Tour

-And this week we are going to round it all out with a rustic split rail fence, just to the left of our favorite patio fire pit space.
-Check it out now in the post, 3 Reasons Why Split Rail Fencing is Always a Good Idea.
+And this week, we will round it all out with a rustic split rail fence just to the left of our favorite patio fire pit space.
+Check out the fence today in the post, 3 Reasons Why Split Rail Fencing is Always a Good Idea.

 You may also enjoy the post, Unseasonably Warm in November, A Simple Neighborhood Gathering.